Murals in San Francisco are governed by a number of different factors:

 The fee for property owners to participate in the StreetSmARTS program is $1,500 which is put towards the cost of the mural.
 The remaining costs (estimated to be up to $6,500 per mural) are covered by Public Works.
 Compared to the ongoing fees incurred from violation notices, the program participation fee is effective for property owners in the long term.

 Once the property owner agrees to participate in the StreetSmARTS program, Arts Commission staff will work with them to select an artist from the StreetSmARTS Murals Pool to create a mural at their site.
 The pool is open for artists to apply every two years.
-The next anticipated call for artists will be mid-2018.
+The next anticipated call for artists will be scheduled for a future date.